 \section{Abstract}

-{ Cut and project sets are obtained by taking an irrational slice of a lattice and projecting it to a lower dimensional subspace, and are fully characterised by the shape of the slice (window) and the choice of the lattice.
-In this context we seek to quantify fluctuations from the asymptotics for point counts.
-We obtain uniform upper bounds on the discrepancy depending on the diophantine properties of the lattice as well as universal lower bounds on the average of the discrepancy.
-In an appendix, Michael Björklund and Tobias Hartnick obtain lower bounds on the $\RL^2$-norm of the discrepancy also depending on the diophantine class; these lower bounds match our uniform upper bounds and both are therefore sharp.
-Using the sufficient criteria of Burago--Kleiner and Aliste-Prieto--Coronel--Gambaudo we find an explicit full-measure class of cut and project sets that are biLipschitz equivalent to lattices; the lower bounds on the variance indicate that this is the largest class of cut-and-project sets for which those sufficient criteria can apply. }
+{ Cut and project sets are obtained by taking an irrational slice of a lattice and projecting it to a lower dimensional subspace.
+We seek to quantify fluctuations from the asymptotic mean for point counts.
+We obtain uniform upper bounds on the discrepancy depending on the diophantine properties of the lattice.
+In an appendix, Michael Björklund and Tobias Hartnick obtain lower bounds on the $\RL^2$ norm of the discrepancy also depending on the diophantine class; these lower bounds match our uniform upper bounds and both are therefore sharp.
+This also allows us to find sharp bounds for the number of lattice points in thin slabs.
+Using a sufficient criteria of Burago--Kleiner and Aliste-Prieto--Coronel--Gambaudo we find an explicit full-measure class of cut and project sets that are biLipschitz equivalent to lattices; our lower bounds indicate that this is the largest class of cut and project sets for which those criteria can apply. }